jqphu/blog/data/blog/off-chain-signature-security.md

 To ensure people can't impersonate you, you have to sign this piece of data[^1].

 This is what happens when you press `Confirm` in MetaMask.
-It will sign the data.

 ![Regular Metamask Transaction](/static/images/blog/2022-07-23-images/regular_transaction.png)

-Once signed, MetaMask will broadcast this so it can get included in a block.
+It will sign the data then MetaMask will broadcast this so it can get included in a block.
 As soon as you confirm, you can't take it back.
 Just like a regular signature - signing is binding.

 # Off-chain Signing

 Off-chain signing (also known as gasless signatures) are signatures that may not be broadcasted immediately or at all.
-This is typically used when you need to sign a message to prove ownership over a address.
+This is typically used when you need to sign a message to prove ownership over an address.

 ![PersonalSign MetaMask](/static/images/blog/2022-07-23-images/personal_sign.png)